Research and reports

 - Report on NQF and Regulatory Burden – Wave III

-Results from the 2017 survey are available in Chapter 6 of the Annual Performance Report 2017.
+Results from the 2017 and 2018 surveys are available in the National Partnership Annual Performance Reports.

 As part of our ongoing commitment to openness and transparency, we make information publicly available about our operational functions including the number of Excellent rating applications received and awarded, and how many second tier review and qualification assessment applications we have received.